pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ![File Structure](./file-structure.jpg)

 `./src/index.js` is the entry point for React to create App inside `./public/index.html`'s  `<div id=root>`.
 The `App` class (defined in `./src/App.js`) is a React Component that would return the `NetlifyCMS` React component defined inside the `./src/components/NetlifyCMS/index.js`.
-The `./src/components/NetlifyCMS/index.js` file is also the file we could specify the [custom preview](https://www.netlifycms.org/docs/customization/#registerpreviewtemplate) and [custom widget](https://www.netlifycms.org/docs/custom-widgets/#header) for the CMS app.
+The `./src/components/NetlifyCMS/index.js` file is also the file we can specify the [custom preview](https://www.netlifycms.org/docs/customization/#registerpreviewtemplate) and [custom widget](https://www.netlifycms.org/docs/custom-widgets/#header) for the CMS app.

-Then run `yarn start` will bring out the server that we could preview the CMS app content.
+Then run `yarn start` will bring out the server that we can preview the CMS app content.

 Now that we have preprocessed the file structure.
 Let's deploy the CMS onto the AWS!

 ## Implement Infrastructure

 First of all, we should create an `infrastructure` folder to store the Pulumi Program.
 Then, as usual, we will generate a new Pulumi project by running command `pulumi new typescript` to generate a typescript template.

 Because the CMS app itself is a React web app, we can use the same code as [Pulumi's deploying static website example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website).
 The static website example with other cloud and other languages are also available inside the [Pulumi's example repositories](https://github.com/pulumi/examples)